openshift-kni/lifecycle-agent/ibu-imager/README.md

 [CoreOS Layering](https://github.com/coreos/enhancements/blob/main/os/coreos-layering.md) concepts, which proposes a new way of updating the underlying Operating System (OS) using OCI-compliant container images.

-This tool aims at creating such OCI images plus bundling the main cluster artifacts and configurations in order to provide seed images that can be used during an image-based upgrade procedure that would drastically reduce the upgrading and reconfiguration times.
+In this context, this tool aims at creating such OCI images, and bundling the main cluster artifacts / configurations in order to provide seed images that can be used during an image-based upgrade procedure that would drastically reduce the upgrading and reconfiguration times.